DerrickLamers/grblwiki/Compiling-Grbl.md

 sudo make grbl.hex
 ```

-3) To flash the firmware to your Arduino Mega, plug the Arduino in using the USB cable (Confirm that the device is located at /dev/ttyACM0 and run the following command:
+3) To flash the firmware to your Arduino Uno, plug the Arduino in using the USB cable (Confirm that the device is located at /dev/ttyACM0 and run the following command:
 ```
 sudo PROGRAMMER="-c arduino -P /dev/ttyACM0" make flash
 ```